Current

 Some

-of the moon rocks brought back the Earth by the Apollo
+of the moon rocks brought back to Earth by the Apollo

 missions were later stolen.
 One was even lost in the